ahbarnett/BIE2D/README.md

 1. Stokes involves vector-valued densities, velocities, etc. For clarity of coding and visualization we have decided to order the node index fast and the vector index slow, ie to stack all the x-components, followed by all the y-components.
 Matrices thus have a block structure of the form $[A_{11}, A_{12}; A_{21}, A_{22}]$.
 The other choice of alternating x and y components would be better for RAM locality, and to feed into direct solvers, but we err instead on the side of simplicity/reability and leave this for a Fortran/C implementation.
 Likewise, we have avoided the use of complex numbers to represent x and y components for Stokes (apart from in internal routines such as Laplace extension).

-1. So far everything is based on the global periodic trapezoid rule.
-Thinking ahead, will panels be cell arrays of segments, or one large segment struct with breakpoints listed?
+1. So far most is based on the global periodic trapezoid rule.
+There are a couple of panel-based tests, but not a nice general format for panel setup yet.

 ### Action items